-Here's the most accurate way to file the Statement of Information:
+There are 2 ways to file the Statement of Information:

-This process allows you to both file immediately and retain a paper copy of what you've filed.
 (If the system does not let you file online, it means that your Statement of Information is not yet due.)

 Receiving a Stamped/Filed Return Copy

-When you complete the filing and payment process, you'll be given the opportunity to enter an email where a "stamped/filed" copy of the form will be sent after it's
+When you complete the filing and payment process, you'll be given the opportunity to enter an email where a "stamped/filed" copy of the form will be sent after it's accepted.